 - Create a will to clearly state your intentions.

 - Make sure that any estate planning tool takes estate taxes into consideration.

 - Store estate planning documents in a place that can easily be accessed by others in the event of your death.

 Consult with a Skilled North Dakota Attorney

 To obtain assistance with estate planning, it is often essential to contact a knowledgeable property law attorney.
-Attorney Stephen Welle at O’Keeffe O’Brien Lyson Foss can help you achieve your estate planning goals.
+Attorney Stephen Welle at O’Keeffe O’Brien Lyson Attorneys can help you achieve your estate planning goals.
 Call Steve at 701-235-8000 or 877-235-8002.